Ty-R/discord-item-catalogue/README.md

 #### Searching for a listing

-A listing can be searched for by item.
+A catalogue search will look through various fields.
+Firstly it'll look for listings by name, then it'll look for listings by location, and finally, by user.
+Results will be returned in this order.
 The given term does not need to be exact:

 ![](example_images/listing_search.png)